treep78/ember-resources/README.md

 });
 ```

-As you can see, when we click the 'DELETE' button, the record for that Pokemon
+When we click the 'DELETE' button, the record for that Pokemon gets destroyed.
- gets destroyed.

 ### YOUR TURN : Destroying a Record